kashodiya/mcp-demo-1/PROMPT.md

 - Why was RPT-2025-8224 report rejected?

 ## Sample SQL MCP questions
 - Which bank have the largest numbers of data validation errors?
+Use SQL.
 - Which bank has submitted most reports?
 - Count errors group by its type
 - Which user has entered most comments on the errors